 To really get the best experience for your backyard, add an outdoor kitchen to your landscape.
 It’s a big-budget installation, but it increases the value of your home while providing an indoor experience in an outside setting.
+For best results, be sure to research covers and pergola options and determine whether a metal vs wood pergola is best for your needs.
 The options are endless when you work with a professional to create your outdoor kitchen.

 3. Use Privacy Fences for Your Backyard

 Protect your landscape investment by installing a privacy fence around your backyard.
 Hardwood fences and standard wood fences are common among fencing specialists.
 Lately, fence professionals have recommended vinyl fences due to the resistance against strong winds and easy maintenance.
 You could even go all-natural by installing a line of trees in your backyard.
 It may take a few months to years for the plants to grow, but they will eventually create a canopy of cover.
 Many homeowners are leaning towards staining pressure treated wood to look like cedar for a natural look that is highly durable.

 Spring in Oklahoma can be pretty unpredictable.
 Pop up showers can leave your landscape saturated in rainwater making it important to have an effective yard drainage system in your backyard.
 Use French drain systems for areas away from decks and patios.
 However, consider using slimmer drains, such as slot drains, for decks, patios, and pools.

 Another innovative way to reduce flooding and protect your home or yard from water damage is by installing a permeable paving system that lets water seep through grass, gravel, asphalt, and other materials with ease.
 This system eliminates stagnant water and efflorescence staining to keep your outdoor areas clean and safe.